microsoft/onnxruntime/docs/genai/api/java.md

 #### Throws

-`GenAIException` - If the call to the GenAI native API fails
+`GenAIException`- if the call to the GenAI native API fails

 #### Returns